ustunb/actionable-recourse/README.md

-This repository contains software tools to evaluate linear classification models in terms of recourse.
-Given a fixed linear classifier, our tools can: (i) measure the feasibility and difficulty of recourse in a target population; and (ii) generate a list of actionable changes for an individual to obtain a desired outcome.
+This repository contains a toolkit to evaluate the recourse of linear classification models.

+Given a linear classification models, our tools can:

+1. Measure the feasibility and difficulty of recourse in a target population
+2. Generate a list of actionable changes for an individual to obtain a desired outcome

 ## Background